research team mentor

 Team structure and opportunities for independent research

-Our team will consist of ~16 people, including two primary research mentors (Jonathan Myers, Ben Chase), two additional research mentors (seasonal field technicians), up to seven undergraduate students, and four high school research fellows (two in June and two in July).
+Our team will consist of ~16 people, including two primary research mentors (Jonathan Myers, lead technician), two additional research mentors (seasonal field technicians), up to seven undergraduate students, and four high school research fellows (two in June and two in July).
 During most of the field season, our entire team will work collaboratively in smaller sub-teams supervised by research mentors.
 All team members will have the opportunity to experience all of the projects described above.
 Undergraduate researchers will have the unique opportunity to be near-peer mentors for high school fellows.
 We encourage motivated students to pursue independent research projects.
 These can include: 1) data collection, data analyses, and/or data syntheses that lead to a research poster presentation at the Washington University Undergraduate Research Symposium; 2) independent research for course credit (BIOL 200 or BIOL 500) in the fall or spring semesters; and 3) senior honors theses that lead to research presentations at professional conferences and/or peer-reviewed publications.
 Students interested in senior honors theses should contact Jonathan Myers prior to the start of the field season.